 Sea water level is measured at three places in the surroundings of Äspö.
 The stations are PSM000369, PSM000370 and PSM000371.
-Measurements are made in elevation system RT90-RHB70 and expressed as meter above sea level (m.a.s.l.).
+Measurements are made in plane system RT90 and elevation system RHB70 and is expressed as meter above sea level (m.a.s.l.).
 The similarity between measurements at the three stations is good.
 The results are presented in Figure 5-6.
-It has not been necessary to make any corrections of measured values during time of measurements.